-Canada to announce plan to bring 25,000 refugees on Tuesday
+Canada to detail plan to bring 25,000 refugees

 Toronto — Canada’s new Liberal government will announce details of how it intends to resettle 25,000 Syrian refugees on Tuesday.